xbirt/mafft-gpu/README.md

      % make
      % make install

-     The MAFFT_BINARIES environment variable *must not be* set.
+The 'MAFFT_BINARIES' environment variable *must not be* set.

-     If the MAFFT_BINARIES environment variable is set to /somewhare/else/, it overrides the setting of PREFIX (/home/your_home/somewhere/ in the above example) in Makefile.
+If the 'MAFFT_BINARIES' environment variable is set to '/somewhare/else/', it overrides the setting of 'PREFIX' ('/home/your_home/somewhere/' in the above example) in Makefile.

 ## CHECK
      % cd test